sevidmusic/Rig/README.md

 ### `rig --new-route`

-Define a new Route for an existing module.
+Define a new Route for an existing Module.

 Arguments:

 ```
---module-name               The name of the module to define the new
+--module-name               The name of the Module to define the new
                             Route for.

 --named-positions           A json string that represents an array